senecajs/senecajs.org/src/pages/get-started/index.md

 { foo: 'bar' }
 ```

-Seneca provides detailed logging information when it starts, and also when running.
+Seneca provides detailed logging information when it starts and also when running.
 Normally, the log level is set to `INFO` which means you don't see very much.
-To see all the logs, try:
+To see all the logs, try this:

 ``` js
 $ node minimal-plugin.js --seneca.log.all
 ... lots of log lines ...
 ```

-You can narrow this down by [grepping][] the log output for log lines relevant to plugin definition.
+You can narrow this down by [grepping][] the log output for log lines relevant to plugin definition:

 ``` js
 $ node minimal-plugin.js --seneca.log.all | grep plugin | grep DEFINE